salesHunter.iopricingB2B data

 How much does Hunter.io cost per month?

-Does Hunter.io have phone numbers?
+Does Hunter.io provide phone numbers?

-Is Hunter.io good for cold email?
+Is Hunter.io good for sales teams?

 References & Sources